google-ai-edge/mediapipe/docs/solutions/pose.md

 :----------------------------------------------------------------------------------------------: |
 *Fig 4.
 33 pose landmarks.*                                                                      |

-Optionally, MediaPipe Pose can predicts a full-body [segmentation mask](#segmentation_mask) represented as a two-class segmentation (human or background).
+Optionally, MediaPipe Pose can predict a full-body [segmentation mask](#segmentation_mask) represented as a two-class segmentation (human or background).